moderneinc/springboot-migration-workshop/docs/moderne-platform/README.md

 migration), the community can contribute and provide recipes for other major migrations that do more than bump a dependency version.

-In this part of the adventure, let's use the Moderne platform to get a list of vulnerabilities in open-source repositories.
+In this part of the exercise, let's use the Moderne platform to get a list of vulnerabilities in open-source repositories.

 1. Begin by navigating to